eg-be/exodbc/README.md

 * Easily extensible for new SQL C types.
 * UTF-8 compatible.
 Internally, only utf-8 std::string objects are stored.
 On Windows strings will get converted to UTF-16 when calling the ODBC API.
 * Testing with [Google Test](https://github.com/google/googletest Google Test).
-* Doxygen generated and nightly updated https://exodbc.elisium.ch/doc Documentation.
+* Doxygen generated Documentation. #1

 ## Current Version ##